No items found.

 That’s where M&A advisory firms come in.

 Investment banks are also bigger in other ways.
-While an M&A advisor tends to have limitations on what they can advise clients, investment banks have no such limitations.
+M&A advisors tend to have limitations on what they can advise clients, but investment banks have no such limitations.

 In fact, M&A advisors usually cannot help with legal work and an attorney will need to be hired.